Code4Blessings/Computer-Architecture/ls8/README.md

 * Write a short 3-10-word description of what each file does.

-- The examples folder -
+- The examples folder - contains a list of programs that we will be working with
+- The cpu file - communicates with the RAM (Random Access Memory) through the memory bus

 * Note what has been implemented, and what hasn't.

 * Read this whole file.
 * Skim the spec.